HelpSeeker/Restricted-WebM/README.md

 - [x] Trim each video individually (default: off)
 - [x] Apply filters to all videos
 - [x] Use each video's file name for the title metadata
-- [x] List input files that cannot be forced into the specified size limit
+- [x] List input files that cannot be forced into the specified size / undershoot limit
 - [ ] Set filters for individual videos

 Quality adjustments: